Accesso libero

 Collaboration (dashed, undirected) and resource flow (solid, directed) ties from one of the interviews.

-Frequencies of gender and scientific degree for egos and alters.
-Symbol ‘–’(dash) corresponds to missing data.
+Frequencies of gender and scientific degree for egos and alters_ Symbol ‘–’(dash) corresponds to missing data_

 Gender Degree Alter Ego